ARM Linux: Reliable Setup Checklist

 How long does first boot take?

-60-120 seconds typically.
-First boot runs initial setup (filesystem resize, SSH key generation, package configuration).
-Subsequent boots are faster (20-40 seconds to SSH login).
-If first boot exceeds 5 minutes, check serial console for errors.
+Usually 60-120 seconds.
+First boot runs the initial setup, including filesystem resize, SSH key generation and package configuration.
+Later boots are quicker, normally 20-40 seconds to SSH login.
+If the first boot goes past 5 minutes, check the serial console for errors.

 Should I use the default user account or create a new one?

 Create a new user for production systems: sudo adduser yourname, sudo usermod -aG sudo yourname.
-Disable or remove default accounts after setting up your own.
-For test/development systems, changing the default password is sufficient.
+Disable or remove the default accounts after your own user is in place.
+On test or development systems, changing the default password is enough.

 What if I lock myself out of SSH?

-Use serial console or HDMI+keyboard to log in locally.
-Check SSH config: sudo nano /etc/ssh/sshd_config.
+Use the serial console or HDMI plus keyboard to log in locally.
+Check the SSH config: sudo nano /etc/ssh/sshd_config.
 Verify PasswordAuthentication yes temporarily, or add your SSH key to ~/.ssh/authorized_keys.
-Always test SSH access from a new terminal before closing your active session after config changes.
+Test SSH from a new terminal before you close the session you are using to make changes.

 How do I set up WiFi instead of Ethernet?

-Connect via Ethernet for initial setup first (more reliable).
+Use Ethernet for the initial setup first.
+It is more reliable.
 Once SSH is working, configure WiFi: sudo nmtui (NetworkManager TUI) or edit /etc/wpa_supplicant/wpa_supplicant.conf.
-Set country code: sudo iw reg set US.
-Test WiFi before disconnecting Ethernet.
+Set the country code: sudo iw reg set US.
+Test WiFi before you disconnect Ethernet.

 What backup strategy should I use?

-For system configuration: Backup /etc/ and home directories weekly.
-For full system: Create SD card image periodically: sudo dd if=/dev/mmcblk0 of=backup.img bs=4M status=progress.
-Compress to save space: gzip backup.img.
-Store backups off-board (NAS, cloud, external drive).
+For system configuration, back up /etc/ and home directories weekly.
+For a full system, create an SD card image periodically: sudo dd if=/dev/mmcblk0 of=backup.img bs=4M status=progress.
+Compress it to save space: gzip backup.img.
+Keep backups off-board, on a NAS, in the cloud or on an external drive.

 Should I enable automatic updates?